 You don’t need any experience.

 You don’t need any prior experience to be able to enjoy scuba diving.

-You would need to participate in our Basic Diver program which is a program specifically designed for beginners.
+You only need to participate in our Basic Diver program which is a program specifically designed for beginners.
 It consists of a theoretical explanation of the equipment, a practice session in our swimming pool to build up your confidence underwater and then a real diving session in the ocean.

 It doesn’t take long either, we can do everything in just 4 hours.
 There would be two sessions, a morning session from 9.00 am to 1.30 pm and an afternoon one from 12.00 pm to 4.00 pm.

 It could be a bit longer or shorter, we don’t have any dive time limit, so if the air consumption is good, we can dive longer than just one hour.
-Same thing for the swimming-pool, if you need more time, we can stay longer until you feel more confident.
+Same thing goes for the swimming pool, if you need more time, we can stay longer until you feel more confident.
 The instructor will adapt to your needs without rushing you.
 That’s one of the main reasons why we work with very small groups.

 Become a certified diver.